 It was a defining moment for Vitra, which today has its headquarters in Birsfelden outside Basel.
 For more than 60 years, they have worked with several influential and innovative designers, including Jasper Morrison, Mario Bellini, Antonio Citterio and Danish architect Verner Panton.
 Together they break with tradition, question the status quo and constantly present new and better interior design solutions.

 In 1989, the privately owned Vitra Design Museum

 was founded by Willi and Erika Fehlbaum's son, Rolf Fehlbaum.
-He started collecting chairs in the 1980s, and he reached a point where he’d collected enough to organise them into a story.
-In the beginning, he stored the chairs at the office, but when the chairs started breaking, one accident at a time, he decided that a museum would be a more fitting place to show his collection.
+He started collecting chairs in the 1980s, and after collecting a few, he began organizing them into a story.
+At first, he stored the chairs in his office, but after one of the chairs accidentally broke, he decided that a museum would be a suitable solution for his collection.

 The museum is located in the town of Weil am Rhein, which is a stone's throw north of the Swiss city of Basel on the German side of the border.
 The museum currently focuses on interior design and furniture, centered around American designers Ray and Charles Eames.
 Other designers such as Michael Thonet, Richard Hutten, Jean Pruvé, Dieter Rams, George Nelson, Alvar Aalto and Verner Panton are also represented.
 The Vitra Design Museum features one of the world's largest collections of designer furniture and exhibits all the major style periods in furniture design.

 Today, Vitra is run by the third generation of the family, and the original founders, Mr. and Mrs. Fehlbaum, are certainly proud of their granddaughter Nora Fehlbaum, who today has focused a large proportion of the company's resources on green transition, recyclability and sustainability.

 Jean Prouvé lamps